 - As a manuscript evaluator, I suggest improvements and rationale for your consideration.

-Based on your experience as an author and your mastery of the language and literary conventions, sometimes it is more cost effective to hire a developmental editor and skip the evaluation.
+Note: Based on your experience as an author and your mastery of the language and literary conventions, it may be more cost-effective to hire a developmental editor and skip the evaluation.
 Why?
 Because this condenses a two-step process into one.
 And that’s IF you trust your developmental editor to do what’s best for your manuscript.
-Definitely check credentials, interview by phone, and establish a comfortable working relationship.
+Definitely check credentials, interview by phone and/or Skype, and establish a comfortable working relationship.

-A professional editor and manuscript evaluator should offer an NDA without even being asked.
+A professional editor and manuscript evaluator should offer an NDA without being asked.

 I evaluate from the Word document provided by the author and use a color-coded tracker.
 I add comments, indicate areas that need improvement or rearrangement, and suggest tweaks.
 I also provide multiple pages of insights in a separate document (the editorial report) and generally go over these suggestions with the author via phone or Skype.
 In short, I provide a blueprint that enhances your manuscript, generally five to ten pages of suggestions for your reference.
 As I work through the document, I update you weekly.
 Normally, three weeks is the average turnaround for completion, although some projects require more or less time based on the needs of the manuscript.

 After an evaluation, I love to collaborate and bounce around ideas.
 Brainstorming can be so helpful in making a good story great.